 The cancer has spread to nearby lymph nodes.

-The cancer has spread to two or more lymph nodes that are 5mm or more in size.
-Or the cancer has spread to three or more lymph nodes that are under 5mm in size.
+The cancer has spread to two or more lymph nodes that are less than 5mm in size.
+Or the cancer has spread to three or more lymph nodes that are 5mm or more in size.

-The cancer has spread to any number of lymph nodes, and it has also spread outside the capsule that surrounds the lymph node.
+The cancer has spread to the lymph nodes, and has also spread outside the capsule that surrounds the lymph node.

-The cancer is any size and has either:
+The cancer is any size and has done any of the following:

 - spread into the upper part of the urethra, the vagina, the bladder or the rectum